 - Better Muscle Function

-Whether you’re trying to build lean muscle mass or just trying to keep your muscles healthy, potassium plays the key role.
+Whether you’re trying to build lean muscle mass or just trying to keep your muscles healthy, potassium plays a key role.
 It helps keep your muscles healthy by working at the cellular level, helping to repair them faster and more effectively.

-Look for foods high in potassium; these include bananas, avocados, raisins, and dried apricots.
+Look for foods high in potassium.
+These include bananas, avocados, raisins, and dried apricots.
 Supplementation can also be useful.

 - Stronger Bones